Before you Arrive

 Meet the Guides

 They have received many accolades for their patience and guidance with new hunters and compliments for knowing when to let an experienced hunter choose their own path to success.
-The days spent with Jeff and Tommy are a unique combination of fun, great hunting, and even a little learning along the way.
+The days spent with Jeff and Shane are a unique combination of fun, great hunting, and even a little learning along the way.